 Unfortunately, the word has since developed a negative connotation.
 To some, it now represents pain, punishment, and impossible strictness.
 However, discipline and torture are not the same thing.
-Torture is supposed to break you, typically to force your submission to someone else’s demands.
-But discipline breaks you down to build you back up as an improved version of yourself.
+Torture is intended to break you, typically to force your submission to someone else’s demands.
+But discipline breaks you down for the purpose of building you back up as an improved version of yourself.
 That makes discipline a GOOD thing and that is what we’re going to focus on here.

 The Importance of Discipline